fongbrandon1928/ECS150Assignment2/REPORT.md

 ### test_preempt.c

 The "test_preempt.c" contains code to test the function of preemption in threads.
-There are four threads in the code that will be each calculating fibonacci sequences starting at 0 and ending at 40.
-Since calculating fibonacci numbers at higher numbers using this method is very intensive, it is a very good way to test preemption in threads.
+Four threads in the code that will be each calculating fibonacci sequences starting at 0 and ending at 40.
+Since calculating fibonacci numbers at higher numbers using this method is very intensive, it is a good method to test preemption in threads.
 The main function starts the first thread with preemption disabled.
 Thread 1 will keep running until the 35th value in the fibonacci sequence is starting to be calculated.
-Preemption will be enabled which allows thread 2, 3, and 4 to start working instead of thread 1 hogging all the resources.
-To test the disabling of preemption, when thread 4 is calculating the 35th fibonacci number, preemption is disabled and thread 4 will continue to use all the resources until it is finished.
+Preemption will be enabled which allows threads 2, 3, and 4 to start working instead of thread 1 hogging all the resources.
+To test the disabling of preemption, when thread 4 is calculating the 35th fibonacci number, preemptionis disabled and thread 4 will continue to use all the resources until it isfinished.
 Then according to the queue, the threads will finish calculating one by one until thread 1 is finished calculating its 40th fibonacci number.